Background, Release Date and Price

 - Single-axis electronic level

-The Canon 6D looks quite like Nikon 600D, especially in terms of dimensions and layout.
-However, it is slightly lighter (770 grams) and has a slimmer body than the Nikon 600D, weighing in at 850 grams.
+The Canon 6D looks quite like Nikon D600, especially in terms of dimensions and layout.
+However, it is slightly lighter (770 grams) and has a slimmer body than the Nikon D600, weighing in at 850 grams.

-But, its appearance is not all that distinguishes Canon 6D from Nikon 600D and other similar models.
-The 6D offers built-in GPS and wifi, which was a rarity back in 2012, especially considering the low price of the unit.
+But, its appearance is not all that distinguishes Canon 6D from Nikon D600 and other similar models.
+The 6D features built-in GPS and wifi, which was a rarity back in 2012, especially considering the low price of the unit.
 Wifi connectivity allows users to remotely control the DSLR with the help of Canon’s smartphone app.

 The LCD display screen is a generous 3.2 inches, offering 1,040,000 dots.
-The screen is well articulated but may be a letdown to some since it doesn’t have the touch feature that’s common in more recent models.
+The screen is well articulated but does not include touchscreen, a feature found in many newer models.
 While the screen doesn’t offer new frills, it displays images and menus quite clearly.
 It works well outside as well due to controlled reflection.
 Images and colors appear realistically.

 In addition to this, the company also highlighted the product with an “unprecedented low-light focusing sensitivity.”
 6D offers an ISO range of 100 to 25,600, expandable to 50 to 102,400.
 The 6D has a reputation for being a low-light champion, and it certainly is, especially when pushed to its limits.
 Increase the ISO and this camera shines over the competition.
 According to Canon, it can handle up to -3 EV light, which is the same as a full moon.